 If you’re starting out, do a little bit each day, even if it’s just 10 minutes.
 Then as you get fitter, you can gradually build up how much you do.

 Muscle strength and balance are important as you age and can affect your quality of life hugely if they’re lacking.
 For example, if you have poor balance, you’re more likely to fall and injure yourself.

 There are exercises you can do daily to improve your strength and balance, such as using small weights and doing squats.
 Activities such as tai chi or dancing improve balance and strength as well.

 3. Healthy diet

 Eating a healthy diet that includes a variety of nourishing foods is important for everyone, especially as you get older.
-Make sure you have three meals a day and eat plenty of vegetables, fruit and protein.
+Make sure you have 3 meals a day and eat plenty of vegetables, fruit and protein.
 Nutritious snacks are great especially if you are underweight or have a small appetite.

 If it’s difficult for you to do a grocery shop, make sure you have a family member or friend who can help you with it.
-They can join you for a meal afterwards – social eating is beneficial for your health.
+They can join you for a meal afterwards – social eating is good for your health.

 4. Stay connected

-Staying connected with friends, family and your community has a positive influence on health and wellbeing.
+Staying connected with friends, family and your community has a positive influence on your health and wellbeing.
 Getting out and about and taking part in activities or hobbies and meeting people is good for your mental and emotional health.
 Taking part in exercise groups can be a good motivator to get you moving and is great for meeting new people!